-Mixed paper recycling is easier than you think, even in hospitals and residential-care facilities.
+Mixed paper recycling is easier than you think, even in hospitals and long-term care facilities.
 The following tips will make mixed paper recycling fast, easy and effective, while keeping collection staff safe and preventing recyclable materials from being contaminated with non-recyclable waste.

 All non-confidential paper products belong in mixed paper recycling bins: